l-a-yates/cpam/README.md

 ## Usage

 Load package and create a tibble for the experimental design.
+Here we are using kallisto-generated counts, so we provide the file path for each sample

 ``` r
 library(cpam)